Jam Tales: Narada Michael Walden

 From 1977 on he has had multiple recordings of his own charting on the US and UK R&B, Hip-Hop and Dance charts.

 On top of all that, he's a multiple grammy-winning producer.
-He's produced records by George Benson, Mariah Carey, Ray Charles, Natalie Cole, Sheena Easton, Aretha Franklin, Al Green, Whitney Huston, Al Jarreau, Elton John, Gladys Knight, Patti LaBelle, Eddie Murphy, The Pointer Sisters, Diana Ross, Sister Sledge, Starship, The Temptations - the list goes on and on.
+He's produced records by George Benson, Mariah Carey, Ray Charles, Natalie Cole, Sheena Easton, Aretha Franklin, Al Green, Whitney Houston, Al Jarreau, Elton John, Gladys Knight, Patti LaBelle, Eddie Murphy, The Pointer Sisters, Diana Ross, Sister Sledge, Starship, The Temptations - the list goes on and on.

 So...it just so happens that Narada Michael Walden and I have a mutual friend.
 This mutual friend shall remain anonymous.

 The mutual friend had talked me up to Narada - a lot, apparently.
 What a great guitarist I was yada yada yada.
-Trust me when I say I am not on the same level as John McLaughlin, Allen Holdsworth or any number of other musicians that are peers of Narada.
+Trust me when I say I am not on the same level as John McLaughlin, Allan Holdsworth or any number of other musicians that are peers of Narada.

 So you can appreciate that I was understandably a little nervous when, after several failed attempts, the mutual friend showed up at the Saturday Afternoon Jam at Harling's with Narada in tow, specifically to see me play, but also to check out the scene at Harling’s.